zzz6519003/substrate-how-to-guides/how-to-substrate/docs/101/mint-token.md

 ```
 ### 3. Create your pallet’s functions

-We can now bring our attention to creating the intended capabilities of our pallet.
-Create the following functions:
+We can now bring our attention to creating the intended capabilities of our pallet with the following functions:

-(i) `mint()`: Issue an amount of tokens from any origin.
+(i) `mint()`: to issue a token supply from any origin.

 ```rust
 /* --snip-- */